IceMetalPunk/TotemEssentials/README.md

 ### Ensouled Totem of Featherfoot
 Taking no fall damage is good.
 But taking no fall damage *and* floating to the ground like a chicken?
 Even better!

+### Ensouled Totem of Exchange
+DIY just got cheaper.
+This allows you to decraft more items than the normal Totem of Exchange, and it costs half as much XP per item.

 ### Ensouled Totem of Fireglaze
 Pour some magma (cream) on me!
 This Totem saves your items from burning when you die, *and* absorbs all fire damage you would take!